espocrm/documentation/docs/administration/workflows.md

 There is the ability to delete the record with the following formula code: `deleted = true`;

+!!! tip

+    If there can be many related records, it's reasonable to process updating these records in idle.
+For this, utilize Trigger Another Workflow action with a small or zero delay.
+Define Update Related Record action in the sequentinal Workflow rule.

 ### Link with another Record

 Relates the target record with another specific record.
 E.g. add specific team to the record.